mbarkhau/bumpver/CONTRIBUTING.md

 One argument against this approach is the issue of rogue package maintainers.
-A package maintainer might release a new version which you automatically install using `make update`, and this new code opens a back door or proceeds to send data from your production system to a random server on the internet.
+A package maintainer might release a new version which you automatically install using `make conda`, and this new code opens a back door or proceeds to send data from your production system to a random server on the internet.

-The only prodection pypi or conda-forge have against this is to remove packages that are reported to them.
+The only protection pypi or conda-forge have against this is to remove packages that are reported to them.
 If you are paranoid, you could start pinning dependencies to older versions, for which you feel comfortable that any issues would have been noticed.
 This is only a